epfl-ada/ada-2023-project-theredpandada5/ada_website/index.markdown

 <!-- interactive plot inserted directly in the html file -->
 <iframe src="./assets/average_answer_over_time.html" width="800" height="600"></iframe>

 What about the personas  evolution?
 The following plot illustrates the distribution of the most common persona over time, from the year 1930 as prior to that year the movies are not numerous enough for relevant statistics.
 We choose the six most common personas, {2, 4, 8, 12, 15, 19}, which represent roughly  80% of the characters.
 Note how some tendencies revert: persona 2 which was predominant in the 40s-50s seems to leave more space to persona 12 over time.
 Is this a hint at WWII?
-Persona 2 is associated with a need for mystery drama, discovery and criminal activities.
+Note how persona 2 is associated with a need for mystery drama, discovery and criminal activities.

 <iframe src="./assets/common_personas_over_time_normalize.html" width="800" height="600"></iframe>